Shaadisthan: Plot

 Arshi and her parents are bound to travel from Mumbai to Ajmer for her cousin Cholu's wedding but they miss their flight.
 Arshi who was unwilling to travel to the wedding had earlier gone into hiding at her friend's place, but she returns after her mother pleads with her on the phone to do so.
 Cholu tells Arshi's father Papaji that his friend's music troupe is travelling on their bus to Ajmer to perform at his wedding and that he has arranged their travel with them.
 The next day Arshi and her parents reach the scheduled place and start their journey.
 Her father disapproves of the troupe's habits such as using expletives, drinking and smoking early in the morning.

 Sasha is the lead singer of the troupe.
-Imad, Jigme are other members are courteous towards the family.
-Sasha is a modern girl who calls spade a spade and hits back at Papaji when he casually remarks that their music is noise.
+Imad and Jigme are other members and are courteous towards the family.
+Sasha is a modern girl who calls a spade a spade and hits back at Papaji when he casually remarks that their music is noise.
 Arshi is in a sombre mood and does not speak when the troupe members try to interact with her.
 This further angers Papaji.
 However his wife tries to calm down his nerves.
 Slowly, the ice between Arshi's parents and the troupe breaks and they start interacting freely.

 Somewhere in the afternoon, they halt in the middle of the highway to take a break.
 As the troupe members are outside and the family is inside the bus, Papaji scolds Arshi for her stone-cold attitude.
 Arshi cannot take it anymore and runs out in the open and cries her heart out.
 The troupe members try to console her.
 She tells them that she would turn 18 the next day and would get engaged at the wedding ceremony of Cholu.
 The troupe members are shocked but realise that they are helpless.
 Arshi tells them that she had run away to her friend's place, but could not see her mother crying and pleading, so she returned.
 Her mother cares about Arshi, but has silently submitted herself to the archaic societal practices.
 Her parents are under the pressure of being ostractised from their extended family and social circle if they do not follow traditional rites.
 Arshi tells them that on one side she cannot see her mother crying and pleading to her and on the other end she cannot imagine her future with an unknown person at such tender age.